chipsalliance/VeeRwolf/README.md

 ### Set up SPI uImage loader

 The final step is to prepare the bootloader for SweRVolf which will be responsible for reading the image from Flash, copy it to RAM and execute it.
 This process is the same for both simulation and hardware targets.
 Note that both the `spi_tb` target and `nexys_a7` target will have this as the default boot loader so in most cases nothing else needs to be done.
 There are however a couple of defines in `sw/spi_uimage_loader.S` that might need to be adjusted if the SPI controller is mapped to another base address or if the image is not stored at address 0 in the Flash.

+### Serial boot

+In serial boot mode, the UART waits for a program in Intel Hex format to be sent to the UART.
+Upon completion, the program will be launched.